Copyright (c) 2020, Apple Inc. All rights reserved.

 ----------

-shapes: list of Shape objects, or Shape-compatible lists.
+shapes: list of Shape objects, or Shape-compatible lists

-The valid shapes of the inputs.
+* The valid shapes of the inputs.

-If input provided is not Shape object, but can be converted to Shape,
+* If input provided is not a :py:class:`Shape` object,

 default: tuple of int or None